Kotalipara Upazila

 Kotalipara (কোটালীপাড়া) is an upazila of Gopalganj District in the Division of Dhaka, Bangladesh.
+It is one of the five (5) upazilas of Gopalganj.

 Geography

-Kotalipara is located at 22.9833°N 89.9917°E. It has 37,603 households and a total area of 362.05 km2.
+Kotalipara is located at 22.9833°N 89.9917°E. It has 48,029 households and a total area of 355.90 km2.
 It is a mofussil town.
 It is 4–5 hours from Dhaka via highway by bus (Aricha point) and 3 hours from Mawa point.
+It is bordered to the north by Rajoir and Madaripur Sadar upazilas of Madaripur district, to the west by Gopalganj Sadar and Tungipara upazilas, to the south by Nazirpur Upazila of Pirojpur district, and to the east by Wazirpur and Agailjhara upazilas of Barisal district, and Dasar upazila of Madaripur district.